InfiniteXyy/babel-plugin-react-label-sugar/README.md

 setObj((obj) => { obj.count++ });
 ```

+### Tips

+If your program gets stuck while running the following command `value = e.target.value`.
+This is probably because you are using React 16.
+This plugin uses function arguments (eg. `setState(() => 1)`) by default when handling data changes, and React 16 loses event references due to its event pool.

+React 17, on the other hand, behaves just fine.

 ### Todo List
 - [x] support useImmer, transpile `obj.value = 1` to `setObject(obj => obj.value = 1)`
 - [x] more labels, auto generate dependency list.